 Butternut squash has a unique shape that requires a special approach to cutting.
 To cut into cubes, it is best to first cut it in half between the neck and bulb.
 This makes peeling it much easier.
 Cut bulb in half and scoop out seeds.
 Slice into 1-inch slices and make 1-inch cuts across slices for 1-inch cubes.
 This is the best size and shape for steaming.

-Save those seeds that you scooped out!
+Save the winter squash seeds that you scoop out!
 Seeds from winter squash can make a great snack food, and can be prepared in the same way as pumpkin seeds.
-Once scooped out from inside the squash and separated from the pulp, you can place the seeds in a single layer on a cookie sheet and lightly roast them at 160-170°F (about 75°C) in the oven for 15-20 minutes.
-By roasting them for a relatively short time at a low temperature you can help minimize damage to their healthy oils.
-Linoleic acid (the polyunsaturated omega-6 fatty acid) and oleic acid (the same monounsaturated fatty acid that is plentiful in olive oil) account for about 75% of the fat found in the seeds.
+Once scooped out from inside the squash and separated from the pulp, you can place the seeds in a single layer on a cookie sheet and lightly roast them at 160-170°F (71-77°C) ) in the oven for 15-20 minutes.

 Our favorite way to prepare winter squash is to steam it as it takes such a short period of time.
-It's best to steam 1-inch cubes of squash.
+At WHFoods, we prefer to steam 1-inch cubes of squash.
 The preparation for this is described above.
-For most types of squash you only need to steam it for 7 minutes.
+For most types of squash you only need to steam these cubes for 7 minutes.